Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Evaluation

 \subsection{Common Event Filtering}

-Figure~\ref{fig:roc_action_type} shows that the effect of common event filtering (introduced in Section \ref{sec:common-filtering}) on single event detection varies by action type.
+Figure~\ref{fig:roc_action_type} illustrates the effect of common event filtering (introduced in Section \ref{sec:common-filtering}) on single event detection varies by action type.
 Attack related document access events are already discoverable with $f$ alone using a 1 in $10^5$ audit proportion.
-Consequently, common event filtering does not lead to a noticeable enhancement for this particular action type.
+Consequently, common event filtering yields no noticeable enhancement for this particular action type.
 Retrieval of attack-related SQL table access events is improved slightly, lowering the requisite audit proportion for detection by almost a factor of 2.
-Common event filtering has the most significant effect on retrieving attack-related HTTP/RPC requests, reducing FPRs at the low end by a factor over 20x.
+Common event filtering most significantly affects retrieving attack-related HTTP/RPC requests, reducing FPRs at the low end by a factor over 20x.
 It is required to retrieve such events with a 1 in $10^4$ proportion used by the other types.